Wednesday, September 30, 2020

 That there should be a large store for musical instruments in this theater district makes sense.
 It probably replaces an older establishment, settled on the taxed-wine side of the wall, since its clients would not have come to drink.

 Most light comes from sex shops, brothels' heirs.
-The cost of wine there was irrelevant, since the wealthy clients did not care.
+The cost of wine was irrelevant there, since the wealthy clients did not care.

 * * *